PawBud/P2P-Chat/README.md

 # P2P-Chat

-a chat service based on the [IPFS protocol](https://en.wikipedia.org/wiki/InterPlanetary_File_System) and inspired by [link](http://www.diva-portal.org/smash/get/diva2:524732/FULLTEXT01.pdfIT)
+A chat application built using IPFS inspired by [peerchat](https://css.csail.mit.edu/6.824/2014/projects/drevo.pdf).
+It uses Kademlia DHT and NAT for routing.